Key Distinguisher #1: Collaborative Design

 Features of Collaborative Design:

-- Opportunities and programs are co-designed by young people, employers, practitioners, educators and other key stakeholders
+- Institutions, programs, and work-based learning experiences are co-designed by young people, employers, practitioners, educators and other key stakeholders.